Catheter Ablation

 We use different energy sources to treat AFib.
 To determine the best approach for you, we consider your anatomy and overall AFib care plan.
 We use different energy sources to treat AFib:

-- Heat energy: We treat AFib with heat (radiofrequency energy) using a catheter to destroy tissue.
+• Heat energy: We treat AFib with heat (radiofrequency energy) using a catheter to destroy tissue responsible for the arrhythmia.
 Because catheters are very flexible, we can precisely target any areas within the heart.
-This capability allows us to ablate any kind of arrhythmia.
+This versatile tool set allows us to ablate any kind of arrhythmia.
 Energy is delivered point by point within the heart.

-- Cold energy: Cryoballoon ablation uses the power of cold to treat AFib.
-We use a large balloon catheter to disable the cells responsible for arrhythmias with a couple of “freezes.”
+• Cold energy: Cryoballoon ablation uses the power of cold to treat AFib.
+We use a large balloon catheter to disable the cells responsible for arrhythmias with a limited number of “freezes” in the areas responsible for the arrhythmia.

 When you receive a diagnosis of AFib, your cardiologist will work with you to develop an AFib care plan.
 They can assess whether you are a good candidate for catheter ablation.
 The American Heart Association offers resources to help you discuss your goals and options for AFib with your doctor.